 The First Friday Devotion was given to St. Margaret Mary Alacoque by Jesus who also gave her the Twelve Promises.

 We are fortunate that we and our children were able to complete this devotion at least once.
-We took the children after their First Communions.
-Even though we can always improve our devotion in the future, it is neat to know that all of us have been able to honor Jesus this way.
+We helped each the children make all nine Fridays after their First Communions.
+Even though we can always improve our devotion in the future, it is neat to know that all of us have been able to honor the Sacred Heart of Jesus in this way.

-You can use this Sacred Heart coloring page for the Feast of the Sacred Heart on the second Friday after Trinity Sunday; or during June, which is the Month of the Sacred Heart.
+The Sacred Heart coloring page is fun for the Feast of the Sacred Heart which is on the second Friday after Trinity Sunday; or during June, which is the Month of the Sacred Heart.

-This is also great for teaching how much Jesus loves children.
+This devotion is also great for teaching how much Jesus loves children.

 Every once in awhile it is good to refresh children's memory about the First Friday Devotion, especially when you've skipped a First Friday.
 Good Sacred Heart activities include: